reactioncommerce/docs/guides/developers-guide/core/developing-graphql.md

 To convert internal IDs to opaque UUIDs, we first prefix them with "reaction/\<namespace\>" and then base64 encode them.
 The primary transformation functions that handle this are in the `api-utils` package.

 The GraphQL resolver functions are the place where ID encoding and decoding happens.
 They then call out to plugin functions that deal exclusively with internal IDs.
 Any IDs returned by such functions must also be transformed before returning them, although this typically and preferably happens in a type resolver.

-## Using MongoDB in GraphQL

-The source-of-truth database for most data used by GraphQL resolvers is currently MongoDB.
-The MongoDB Node driver collections API is documented here: http://mongodb.github.io/node-mongodb-native/3.1/api/Collection.html

-All collections registered by any plugin are available on the `context` object as `context.collections`.

 ### Checking whether an operation was successful